K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 }

-2. Parallel The knnParallel function is responsible for executing the KNN algorithm using the PXL framework’s Parallel mode.
+2. Implementation using Pointer The knnPtr function utilizes direct pointer operations to execute the KNN algorithm.
 This method divides the workload among multiple tasks to achieve efficient parallel computation.

 • Allocates and prepares the necessary memory for the target.

-• Executes the Parallel operation via the parallel->execute function.
+• Executes the operation via the executor->execute function.

 • Converts the results into a format that can be returned to the host.